alexandreguichet/Bosch-Internship-UBC-Students/readme.md

 <br/>
 <h5 id="house_registration"> Housing registration </h5>

+Once you’ve found a place to live, signed a rental agreement, and paid your deposit, it’s time to register your housing.
+Regardless of if you’re a German citizen or an international citizen, everyone must register their place of residence within Germany.
+To register, bring your passport and signed rental contract to your closest Rathaus (civil office - kind of like a city hall).
+By completing your housing registration, you’ll also receive an Identifikationsnummer (the German version of a Canadain SIN or an American SSN) in the snailmail.
+See section X for why this is important.
+If you don’t receive your Identifikationsnummer in a timely manner, you can pay the Rathaus another visit and directly request it.
+They should be able to print it out for you on the spot if your housing registration was completed during an earlier visit.

+NOTE: Before leaving Germany, don’t forget to deregister!

 <h3 id="commuting"> 2.2 Commuting </h3>

-Commuting to work is maybe the parameter that will most impact your life in Germany.
-The choice between a 30min and a 1h30 long commute is easy to make (at least for me).
-The first option allows one to have more free-time.
+CCommuting to work may be the parameter that will impact your life most in Germany.
+Would you rather spend 30 minutes or an hour and 30 minutes commuting?
 The condition in which you commute is also important.
-Would you rather have a 1h30 long bus ride with wifi or a 1h30 long train ride with 3 train changement and no wifi nor AC.
-This section is here to help you understand how stuttgart train system works and how you can easily travel to your work place without losing time/energy.
+Would you rather have an hour long bus ride with wifi or an hour and 30 minutes of commuting with 3 train transfers and no wifi nor AC.
+This section is here to help you understand how you can travel around Stuttgart easily and travel to Bosch with minimal energy and time.

 <h4 id = "city_link"> 2.2.1 City-Link </h4>

-The City-Link will be your favourite ressource!
-City-Link is a commuting system by Bosch.
+The City-Link will be your favourite resource!

-City-link is two FREE buses for employees living in Stuttgart downtown.
-The Bus is direct to Renningen and can pick people up at two bus stops> Rotebühlplatz and Swartzstraße.
-The buses have wifi and AC.
-This is a free service provided by Bosch... and honestly it is a life saver.
-It allows people who does not want to spend 300€ for a student travel pass to still be able to live in Stuttgart Downtown.
+City-Link is a free bus line offered by Bosch, picking up from downtown Stuttgart (at Rotebühlplatz and Swartzstraße), and delivering you directly to the Renningen campus.

+If you don’t want to spend 300€ on a student travel pass (similar to Vancouver’s Compass card) and still live in downtown Stuttgart, this is the way to go.

 PROS:
 <li> Free </li>
-<li> Fast (40 min from Downtown) </li>
+<li> Fast (40 min from Downtown to Renningen) </li>
 <li> Wifi + AC </li>
 <li> Several buses per the day </li><br/>
 CONS: <br/><br/>
  <&#39none> <br/><br/>

+NOTE: You won’t be able to take the City-Link to get to work on your first day.
+You must have your Bosch ID card to board the bus, so plan an alternative transportation method.

-NOTE: You will not be able ot find any information about the city link online.
+NOTE 2: You will not be able to find any information about the City-Link online.
 This is a service we usually learn about when we arrive.
-However we belive it should be known beforehand as it would have changed our house hunting plans.
+However, we believe it should be known beforehand as it would have changed our house hunting plans.
 <a href="https://www.instagram.com/klingelreisen/p/BpFZSM1nGyR/"> City-Link-beautiful-picture-found-online </a>

-NOTE 2: I only know about Bosch Renningen but I bet other location will have something similar.
-Feel free to (try to) contact other interns at other location to ask for it.
-If it exist, please contact me so I can edit the document.
+NOTE 3: We only know about the Bosch Renningen City-Link, but we bet other Bosch campus locations will have something similar.
+Feel free to try to contact other interns at other locations to ask.
+If it exists, please contact me so I can edit the document.

 <h4 id="splr"> 2.2.2 SPLTr </h4>

-SPTLr is another ressource from Bosch to help employees to commute to work.
-SPTLr is a car share app that allows anyone using it to either register as Driver or Guest.
-That allows employees living in remote areas to commute together in order to reduce the costs (and carbon footprint).
-The app is relatively new and still need improvement as not many people is using it.
-However that can still be a ressource worth looking into.
+SPTLr is another resource from Bosch to help employees to commute to work.
+SPTLr is a car share app that allows anyone using it to either register as a river or a guest.
+The app connects employees living in remote areas to commute together in order to reduce the costs (and their carbon footprint).
+The app is relatively new and still needs improvement.
+However this can still be a resource worth looking into.

 PROS:
-<li> Car share: you can register as driver to reduce your expenses or guest to join a driver </li>
+<li> Car share: You can register as a driver to reduce your expenses or guest to join a driver. </li>
-<li> Locations: buses/train can be annoying from time to time and the car share system is allowing to bypass that </li>
+<li> Locations: Public transportation can be annoying from time to time.
+This car share system can be more tailored to your location for convenience. </li>
-<li> Social: it can be good to force you to practice German, every day for your commute </li>
-<li> Money: pay directly from the app so you don't have to do anything in this regard </li><br/>
+<li> Social: You may end up practicing your German during your commute, or connecting with someone you may have never otherwise met. </li>
+<li> Money: As a guest you pay the driver and as a driver, you receive payment.
+This is all carried out in the app, making it easy to calculate costs based on distances. </li><br/>

 CONS:
-<li> Users: not many  </li>
+<li> Users: Not many  </li>
-<li> App: app design isn't the most intuitive and it is also relatively new </li>
+<li> App: The app is new and its design isn't the most intuitive </li>
-<li> Registration: you need a Bosch email address, you can register to it only after starting work </li><br/>
+<li> Registration: This requires a Bosch email address.
+You can register for it only after starting work
+ </li><br/>

-SPLTr will probably become onof the best commuting car sharing apps for the Bosch community.
-However, I would not rely on it when house hunting
+SPLTr will probably become one of the best commuting car sharing apps for the Bosch community.
+However, we would not recommend on relying on it when house hunting.

 <h4 id="s_bahn"> 2.2.3 S-Bahn/U-Bahn </h4>

+U-Bahns and S-Bahns (basically subways) make up Stuttgart’s public transportation system, along with a few buses.
+U-bahns are typically shorter, smaller trains while S-Bahns are bigger and travel further distances.

 The S-Bahn transport map:
 <br/>